 The Quarantine Quilt Project

-We’re leading a national project to connect textile responses to covid-19, to share learning and emerging models of remote delivery!
+We led a national project to connect textile responses to covid-19, to share learning and emerging models of remote delivery.
 Full details available at www.thequarantinequiltproject.org.

-We will lead the creation of a Community Quilt thanks to Arts Council funding in response to the effect Coronoavirus is having on our lives.
-In fact, we are inviting people to make patches for one of several community quilt projects across the country, providing free learning materials online, and developing new ways to deliver remote arts-based courses.
-The first courses will be delivered free to Devon residents this summer via Devon Recovery Learning Community (@Devonrlc), which is part of Devon NHS Partnership Trust.
+We led the creation of three Community Quilts thanks to Arts Council funding.
+We invited people to make patches for one of several community quilt projects across the country, providing free learning materials online, and developing new ways to deliver remote arts-based courses.
+The first courses were delivered free to Devon residents in summer 2020 via Devon Recovery Learning Community (@Devonrlc), which is part of Devon NHS Partnership Trust.

-People are invited to send stitched words or designs which reflect their feelings and responses to the pandemic.
+People sent stitched words or designs which reflect their feelings and responses to the pandemic.

 An emerging network of organisations, artists, and projects across the UK are producing quilts in response to Covid-19 and the changes it has had on people’s lives.
 Alongside Significant Seams, so far, projects in Oxford, Cambridge, London, Essex, Bradford, Derbyshire, West Derbyshire, Somerset and West Yorkshire have signed up to ‘The Quarantine Quilt Project.’